nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 and allows users to search for contacts based on the specified criterion.
 It is facilitated by the `FindCommandParser` class, which implements `Parser<FindCommand>`.
-It implements the `parse()` method, which parses the find parameter (eg: name, tag, etc) and returns a `FindCommand`, to be executed in
+It implements the `parse()` method, which parses the find parameter (eg: name, tag, etc.) and returns a `FindCommand`, to be executed in
 `LogicManager`.

 The `FindCommand` class extends `Command`.
 Its instance is created by providing a predicate (condition to be fulfilled by the elements of